 - Feel free to set some additional reading goals (such as reading to your kids two hours per week, getting through your pile of magazines, etc.).
 This is completely optional.

-- Write a blog post including the list of books you want to read and any additional goals you’ve set, and get ready to post it on your blog on March 20th.
+- Write a blog post including the list of books you want to read and any additional goals you’ve set, and get ready to post it on your blog by March 20th.

-- Visit my blog on March 20th to sign up.
+- Visit this blog on Tuesday, March 20th to sign up.
 I’ll have a Mr. Linky set up that morning, so you can submit a link to your personal Spring Reading Thing post, and it will be added to the master list.